The Changing Climate of the Antarctic Peninsula

-The Antarctic Peninsula is the region most vulnerable to climate change.
-Its ice shelves began breaking apart in 2002, when the Rhode Island-sized Larsen B ice shelf split from the continent.
+The slender arm of the Antarctic Peninsula is the most vulnerable to climate change.
+Its ice shelves began breaking apart in 2002, when the Rhode Island-sized Larsen B ice shelf split off from the continent.
 The Wilkins ice shelf (roughly the size of Vermont) collapsed into the ocean in 2010.

 Gary Braasch, Krill, January 2000